Skip to main content

 • Frontend never contains hardcoded API keys

-• Each embed use case has its own dedicated API key
+• Each embed use case has its own dedicated key

-• Keys are rotated on a regular schedule
+• Keys rotated on a regular schedule and unused keys revoked promptly

-• If using SSO, role mappings are configured so new users get appropriate access automatically
+• SSO role mappings configured so new users get appropriate access automatically

 Quick Reference